 Is your garden full of burrows?
 So, you have a digger.
 Ever wondered why your dog just loves to dig?
-Digging is a widespread behavioural problem in most dogs that live outdoors.
+Digging is a widespread behavioral problem in most dogs that live outdoors.
 In fact, it is starting to become a problem for dogs living in apartments, too, only this time; the potted plants are targets.
 Many dog parents suffer the consequences of this uncontrollable digging without knowing of any possible solutions for it.

-Sometimes digging is harmless, especially when it is to relieve pent up energy or to simply play, but when digging is an outcome of stress, anxiety, or escape, it starts to become more of a serious, urgent issue.
+Sometimes digging is harmless, especially when it is to relieve pent-up energy or to simply play, but when digging is an outcome of stress, anxiety, or escape, it starts to become more of a serious, urgent issue.

 Why do dogs dig?

 An important task in curbing the digging is understanding why it's happening in the first place—dogs dig for several reasons, each unique to the dog itself.

 Puppies love to dig.
 With no apparent reason for it, they enjoy digging through the garden, especially if their breed was originally bred to dig - like, Dachshunds.
 Most often, puppies find digging a fun outlet for their pent up energy - especially if/when they aren't exercised enough.

 A dog who doesn't have sufficient outlets for his/her energy in the form of exercising and mental stimulation will turn to what we call 'destructive behaviour' - chewing, howling, scratching, and oftentimes, digging.
 Like how some people squeeze smiley balls to relieve stress, digging has the same effect on dogs.

 Certain breeds like Dachshunds, Schnauzers, and Beagles were originally bred to burrow underneath the ground and flush out a small game.
 Over the years, despite a significant decrease in their need to hunt for humans, they still retain their hunting instincts and digging most closely mimics their hunting prey.